fisherevans/FisherEvans.com/README.md

 ### Submodules

 Some sites are generated from git submodules (i.e. `metamorph`).
 The submodules are fetched and built; their production build files are then copied to the `sites` directory.
+These files are `.gitignore`'d.

 This process is automated by running `./refresh-submodules.sh`